2010 Indiana State Treasurer election: Buttigieg's campaign

 Buttigieg criticized the lack of transparency in the state treasurer's office.
 Buttigieg proposed measures to increase the transparency of the state's financial transactions.
 This would include increasing the frequency of reporting on the state's investments and its holdings, which were at the time annually reported, to at least quarterly.
 Buttigieg's plans also entailed being more transparent and standardized in the decision process of where the treasurer deposited state money, including publishing online the criteria expected of financial institutions where money would be deposited.
 It would also entail posting online of investment policy statements for each fund managed by the state treasurer's office, as well as information and links to outside firms managing state funds.
 Buttigieg's plans would also entail increasing the transparency of investment policy statements and state treasury records, making them accessible online.
 It would also involve employing an online tracking system for all public information requests.
 It would also involve an increase of public input in investment decisions, holding at least twice-annually a series of town halls.
 His plans would also place a prohibition on former employees of the treasurer's staff lobbying or doing business with the office for two years after they leave.

 Buttigieg argued that, by keeping better track of deposits and lending, the state could free credit up and stimulate job growth.
 Buttigieg pledged that, as treasurer, he would seek to reinvest state funds in assets that were issued by companies based in Indiana wherever they would generate good returns on investment.

-Buttigieg argued that the role of treasurer should be depoliticized.
+Buttigieg also argued that the role of treasurer should be depoliticized.